Saturns-Gift/Vision/README.md

 ## PVE

 PVE is another pillar to Saturns Gift.
 Items will naturally lose durabilty as you partipate in PVP and also be dropped when killed for people to steal.
 Every item in the game will be crafted and require resources to create or cook.
 Animals need to be tended to and crops need to be harvested.
 There will lots to do!
-Each character has a skill tree that can be levels similiar to Runescape where you can max all of the professions in the game.
+Each character has a skill tree that can be leveled similiar to Runescape where you can max all of the professions in the game.
 There will be taming in the game as well to tame wild cows, horses, goats and chicken.

 ## Combat